OuCodes/HigherDOSE-Dashboards/context.md

 - Seems like every single script in `scripts` is having import issues and I would like to understand why

 - Let's sort of combine weekly.py and weekly_products.py into a single script and rename it to weekly.
 Instead of importing weekly as a base to weeklyproducts.py lets just bring the code into weekly_products.py.
 Then let's rename _products to just weekly.py and get rid of the old weekly.py

+- lets also make sure that whatever script is using "unattributed_lines_*" can still find it as well